Computer and digital eye strain: 10 steps for relief

 1. Get a comprehensive eye exam.

 Having a routine comprehensive eye exam is the most important thing you can do to prevent or treat computer vision problems.
-If you haven't had an eye exam in over a year, schedule a visit with an optician near you.
+If you haven't had an eye exam in over a year, schedule a visit with an eye doctor near you.

 2. Use proper lighting.